-Maximize Your Customer Loyalty Strategy by Keeping Your Rewards Program on Track
+Maximize Your Customer Loyalty Strategy With a Great Rewards Program

 So you have a customer loyalty program but lately, it just isn’t performing as well as you’d like.
 Are your members becoming less engaged?
 Try these four tactics to help you turn the tide on your customer-centric approach.